Charles, Duke of Aumale: Financial reform

-During October 1582, the king, keen to enact financial reform for the kingdom, summoned an Assembly of Notables to meet at Saint-Germain-en-Laye.
+During October 1583, the king, keen to enact financial reform for the kingdom, summoned an Assembly of Notables to meet at Saint-Germain-en-Laye.
 Each notable of the kingdom was sent a personal invitation, with 68 showing up to the meeting.
 Several princes attended, among them Aumale and Guise.
 Protestant grandees did not show, despite Navarre having received an invite.
 Henri hoped for discussions of tax reform and justice administration to be discussed, however the proceedings became derailed when Cardinal Bourbon fell to his knees and begged the king to outlaw Protestantism.
 While the talks would ultimately not produce much directly, they influenced the king's policy in 1584 and 1585.
 Though Aumale was consulted at such occasions, he increasingly chafed over the fact that he lacked a governate, with royal favour in the bestowal of offices devoted to Henri's circle of provincial favourites.
 Further alienation came from a spat that developed at Saint-Germain between Aumale's brother and Épernon, which pulled in Aumale and the wider Lorraine clan to the defence of their relative.

 Second ligue

 Aumale was not present for the family council at Nancy in September which established the reconstitution of the Catholic ligue as the course of action to take in response to the death of Alençon and resulting change of the succession to the Protestant Navarre.
-Present at the meeting was his brother the chevalier d'Aumale amd his cousins, the duke of Guise and the duke of Mayenne.
+Present at the meeting was his brother the chevalier d'Aumale and his cousins, the duke of Guise and the duke of Mayenne.
 To represent his interests and perspective at the council, he delegated a proxy to stand in for him.
 Maineville was also present, as a representative for the absent Cardinal Bourbon.

 Aumale took responsibility for recruiting among his allied networks in Picardie.
 In total Aumale could count on around a quarter of the nobility of Picardie to offer support to the ligue.
 In March 1585 open war with the crown was declared with his cousin Guise's seizure of Châlons-sur-Marne.
 Aumale for his part captured the town of Doullens, and made an attempt on Abbeville in May but was rebuffed by the town's governor.
 Henri dispatched the governor of Normandie Joyeuse to return to his governate, in the hopes that he would frustrate attempts by Aumale and his brother Charles I, Duke of Elbeuf to threaten royal authority in the key province.
 Moving south in June, Aumale seized the villages in the surrounds of Reims.
 In July Henri conceded to many of the ligueurs demands in the Peace of Nemours: excluding Navarre from the succession, outlawing Protestantism and granting surety towns to the various members of the Guise clan.
 Guise himself received a collection of towns among them Châlons, Mayenne was granted Beaune, Aumale for his part was granted the town of Rue in Picardie.
 Aumale did not however receive his larger ambitions, to preserve the towns he had conquered in the past months under his authority and thus be the crowns authority in Picardie.